 - for the survivor (available in Romanian

 .
-If you don't have this document, ask the respective archive to give you an extract that can certify that you have been deported.
-A model for this kind of application to the archives you can find here.
-On the basis of this application, the Archives search information about the ex-deported persons and, once identified, they can issue a legalized extract certifying that the person has been deported.
-This certificate (which costs 45 lei, a sum that we, the project representatives, can give from the project’s budget) will be included in the pension’s file.
+If you don't have this document, ask the relevant archive to give you an extract certifying your deportation.
+A sample of such a request to the archives can be found here.
+Based on this request, the archives research information about the former deportees and, once they have identified them, they can issue a legalized extract certifying that the person was deported.
+This certificate (which costs 45 lei, an amount that we, the project representatives, can provide from the project budget) is included in the pension file.

-7.2.
-The decision of the Pension House through which the survivor is recognized the quality of beneficiary of Law 189/2000.
-If you don't have this Decision, go to the Pension House you belong to and ask for a duplicate of the Decision.
+7.2. the decision of the Pension Office granting the survivor the status of beneficiary of Law 189/2000.
+If you don't have this decision, contact the pension office to which you belong and ask for a duplicate of the decision.
 This document is free of charge.
-A model for this kind of application form can be found here.
+You can find a sample of such a request form here

-If you face difficulties in getting this Decision, attach to the application copies of the insurance books, work authorizations, military book etc and give in the notarial statement details about the lifelong work performance, when, the period of time you worked and paid your social contributions etc.
+If you have difficulty obtaining this notice, attach to the application copies of insurance books, work permits, military book, etc., and in the notarized statement provide information about lifetime service, when, how long you worked and paid your social contributions, etc.